Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Saddle-to-Minimum Transition

-\cite{muller2022robust} studied the tensor decomposition problem when the component vectors form an equiangular set, focusing on the regime when the component vectors are robust eigenvectors under the tensor power iteration algorithm.
-Our Theorem~\ref{thm:saddle-min} shows that the average fixed point turns into a local minimum when $\beta$ exceeds a certain threshold.
-This suggests that there may be another threshold $\beta_f$ such that the average fixed point is attractive for gradient descent with a small learning rate (see Fig~\eqref{fig:bifurcation}).
+\cite{muller2022robust} studied the tensor decomposition problem when the component vectors form an equiangular frame, focusing on the regime when the component vectors are robust eigenvectors under the tensor power iteration algorithm.
+Our Theorem~\ref{thm:saddle-min} shows that the average fixed point turns into a local minimum when $\beta$ exceeds a certain threshold of order $1/k$.

+This suggests that there may be another threshold $\beta_f$ such that the average fixed point is not only a minimizer but also attractive under gradient flow (see Fig~\eqref{fig:bifurcation}).
 Our result indicates a hard regime for tensor decomposition as well as neural networks--which was not studied before to our knowledge.